Combinatorial proofs of multivariate Cayley--Hamilton theorems: Proof of Phillips' theorem

 using \cref{prop:bij}.
 Thus the corresponding permutation according to \eqref{wt-pathmap} is $(1,2)$.
 Now, the sum of weights of these are

 which is zero by \eqref{aibisum}.
 A very similar computation goes through for the terms in \cref{fig:eg-n=2cd}(c) and (d).

+We now illustrate \cref{lem:Gij} for $s=2$.
+This will amount to summing over all possible configurations in \cref{fig:eg-n=2efgh}.
 Complications arise in the remaining terms shown in \cref{fig:eg-n=2efgh}(e), (f), (g) and (h).
 The sign for the terms in (f) and (h) are computed as described above.
 In this case, combining terms (e) and (g), we get

-where we have used the commutativity of $B_r$ and $B_s$ in the third line.
+where we have used the commutativity of $B_\alpha$ and $B_\beta$ in the third line.
 Similarly, combining terms (f) and (h), we get

 Now, add the first summands in both the above equations to obtain

 which is now 0 by \eqref{aibisum}.
 A similar computation goes through for the sums involving the second and fourth summands.
 This computation is what is essentially carried out in \cref{lem:Gij}.